aacoliveira/ansible-fluentd/README.md

-# Deployubg Fluentd with Ansible
+# Deploying Fluentd with Ansible

 ## Version